-The diverse development needs of the community will be met through the provision of approximately 7,200 dwellings and 154,000 square metres of commercial floorspace between 1st April 2013 and 31st March 2033.
+The diverse development needs of the community will be met through the provision of approximately 7,8607,200 dwellings and 147,000154,000 square metres of commercial floorspace between 1st April 2013 and 31st March 2033.

 Development will be concentrated at Tiverton, Cullompton and Crediton, to a scale and mix appropriate to their individual infrastructures, economies, characters and constraints.
 Other settlements will have more limited development which meets local needs and promotes vibrant rural communities.
+In addition, development as proposed at Junction 27 of the M5 meets a tourism / leisure need in a location which is suitable for its regional role with a controlled retail element supporting the tourism and leisure aspects of the proposal.